ElsaTam/Obsidian-Stuff/snippets/callouts/README.md

 **FILE**: [callout-autopsy.css](callout-autopsy.css)

 This snippet is more complex than others.
 It let you write in an autopsy report for your fiction.
+I took all of my inspiration from this [Reddit resource](https://www.reddit.com/r/Eberron/comments/o8ssdi/template_for_a_crown_necromancers_report_coroner/) that I tried to copy as best as I could.

 Let's start with the screenshots to give you an idea of the result, and scroll down to see how it really works.